 Winterlude is Ottawa’s winter festival and there are events spread out across Ottawa and Gatineau.
 Check out their website for the most up-to-date schedule of events.
 Tubing in Jacques-Cartier Park last year was such a blast!
 There are numerous free events across the city which makes this perfect for couples on a budget.

-Indoor Rock Climbing/Ninja Course
+Indoor Rock Climbing/Ninja Course (Year Round)

 Try Altitude Gyms for indoor rock climbing or try their Ninja Course!
 Be prepared to test your strength on the Ninja Course, it was such a fun but difficult course.

 Things are starting to warm up around this time but it can still be pretty wet out there, especially in April.
 The city starts blooming and outdoor activities are much warmer!
+You’ll be itching to get outside, especially if you’ve been cooped up all winter, and the spring colours are absolutely beautiful.

 Cherry Blossoms at the Arboretum (Late April/Early May)